 4. Never Ever, Ever Shake It

-The rule of thumb is this: Cocktails with juices, milk, cream or eggs get shaken, because these ingredients need the aeration, dilution and binding that’s created during that vigorous act.
+The rule of thumb is this: Cocktails with juices, milk, cream or eggs are shaken, because these ingredients need the aeration, dilution and binding that happens inside the tins.
 But booze-forward cocktails like the Manhattan?
 Stir it, please!
-Stirring ensures dilution and chill, yes, but also maintains that weighty, silky texture from the spirit and fortified wine base, as well as its gorgeous amber-hued clarity in your glass.
+Stirring ensures dilution and chill, yes, but also maintains that weighty, silky texture from the base of spirit and fortified wine, as well as its gorgeous amber hue in your glass.

 5. Match Your Proof to Your Vermouth